Course Requirements and Grade Distribution

 2. Attendance [5% of the grade].
 I will take attendance every class day at the beginning of class.
 No more than one unexcused absence and two excused absences will be allowed.
 For excused absences, I will need official written documentation.

-3. Book Review [10% of the grade].
-This will be a 3-page book review of Michael Gordin’s Red Cloud at Dawn that’s due on September 18.
+3. Book Review [15% of the grade].
+This will be a 3-page book review of Michael Gordin’s Red Cloud at Dawn that’s due on [need].

-4. Five Reading Responses [5 X 5% = 25% of the grade].
+4. Four Reading Responses [4 X 5% = 20% of the grade].
 These will be short 2-page papers you will have to write in response to a specific question based on the assigned readings or a film.
 I will post the question(s) on the course website a week ahead of the due date, and students will bring in their written responses to class to facilitate discussion.
 (This means I will call on specific students to share their responses with the class).
 I will accept only typed responses, i.e., no handwritten responses.
 I will not accept late responses.

 5. Final Paper [40% of the course grade].
 The goal here is to produce a substantive research paper on a specific aspect of the history of science and technology in the Cold War.
 In this paper, students will use primary and secondary sources to explore a particular theme addressed during the in-class discussion or a specific topic raised in one of the class readings.
 Throughout the semester, students will work through a number of stages before writing the final paper.

 c.
-Discussion of Paper (5 points out of a total 40): on the last two days of class, November 20 and December 4, each student will use one or two images to have a 15-minute discussion/presentation on their final paper project.
+Presentation of Paper (5 points out of a total 40): on the last day of class, December 6, each student will make a 15-minute discussion/presentation on their final paper project incorporating key images related to the topic.

 d.
-Students will submit the final paper on December 15 (Monday).
+Students will submit the final paper about a week after the presentations (precise date still to be determined).
 Only paper copies will be accepted!

 I will grade your actual paper (30 points out of a total of 40) based on the following criteria: depth of research, strength and logic of argument; use of evidence; quality of writing; and correctness of citations.